AntoninLoubiere/open-source-society/pages/en/actors.md

 ---
 title: Actors
-summary: The list of the actors of the OpenSource
+summary: The list of the actors of the open source
 layout: projects-dir
 import:
     - PageCardList